-Each year, I was needed less in that decreasing linear graph that is a child’s burgeoning adulthood.
+I needed less in that decreasing linear graph of a child’s burgeoning adulthood each year.
 Lizzie adjusted more easily to college than I did to her absence — a switcharoo in separation anxiety.

 Coping with my separation anxiety meant bonding with our dog

-To cope with my separation anxiety, I took our seven-year old dog, Wally, on long, lingering walks during work breaks and thought about how nothing in life is static.
+To cope with my separation anxiety, I took our seven-year-old dog, Wally, on long, lingering walks during work breaks and thought about how nothing in life is static.
 At home, Wally followed me around like I was a star and he, a benevolent groupie.
-I may no longer have had a human child that needed me, but I had Wally.
+I may no longer have had a human child who needed me, but I had Wally.

-In a haze of tears and sadness, Jeff and I gave away everything that reminded us of Wally: a newly opened 28-pound bag of food to a rescue dog organization; his bed and toys to our neighbor’s new puppy.
-A week later, as I was vacuuming, I found a forgotten plastic bone under the sofa.
+In a haze of tears and sadness, Jeff and I gave away everything that reminded us of Wally: a newly opened 28-pound bag of food to a rescue dog organization, his bed, and toys to our neighbor’s new puppy.
+A week later, I found a forgotten plastic bone under the sofa while vacuuming.
 I held it to my chest and sobbed.

 I told Jeff I never wanted another dog — losing them was too hard.
 Jeff reassured me of all the good things being dog-free meant.
-We were now truly empty nesters — we could travel without a sitter or guilt.
-Think of the money we’d save money on vet bills and food.
-No more walks in the freezing rain.
-We were desperately searching for a silver lining, anything that would slap an emotional bandaid over our sadness.
+We were now empty nesters — we could travel without a sitter or guilt.
+Think of the money we’d save on vet bills and food — no more walks in the freezing rain.
+We desperately searched for a silver lining, anything that would slap an emotional bandaid over our sadness.

 When the dog died, his loss caused unremitting heartache